7i/shorter/README.md

 If you want to try to run shorter, please set your correct values in the config before starting the server.

+Shortened links on the pre alpha version test site 7i.se will be cleared from time to time during testing without notice.

 ## Installation

 ```bash